 Adjustable micro-switches help with deadband adjustment.
 A DPDT (double pole, double throw) micro-switch would provide two simultaneous functions off of one micro-switch.
 If a low-high limit alarm and shutdown were required, there are pressure switches that include two SPDT micro-switches that are independently settable.

-An electronic pressure switches would use solid-state relays to change states.
+An electronic switch would use solid-state relays to change states.
 Like an electro-mechanical switch, the electronic switch can be programmed to open or close on rising or falling pressure.
 There are different capacities for switching voltage and current depending upon the application requirements.

 Electrical Characteristics